tgravescs/spark/docs/configuration.md

   <td><code>spark.task.resource.{resourceType}.count</code></td>
   <td>1</td>
   <td>
     Number of a particular resource type to allocate for each task.
+If this is specified you must also provide the executor config <code>spark.executor.resource.{resourceType}.count</code>
+    and any corresponding discovery configs so that your executors are created with that resource type.
   </td>
 </tr>
 <tr>